Washington state confirms second U.S. coronavirus death; New York reports first case

-(Reuters) - Health officials in Washington state said on Sunday a second person infected with the coronavirus had died there, while New York’s governor said his state confirmed its first case of the illness.
+(Reuters) - Health officials in Washington state said late Sunday that a nursing home resident had died after contracting coronavirus, while New York’s governor confirmed his state’s first positive case, as the virus moved out of its West Coast foothold.

-The Washington death was in the Seattle area and was reported on the website of the Seattle and King County public health department.
-On Saturday, the same officials reported the first death from coronavirus in the United States.
+The coronavirus, which emerged in China late last year, has decimated global markets as it quickly moves around the world.
+It appeared poised for a spike in the United States, in part because of more testing to confirm cases.

+Florida late Sunday declared a public health emergency as it confirmed its first two cases.

+On Saturday, the department had reported the first death of a coronavirus patient in the United States, a man in his 50s who was living in Kirkland - the same city where the nursing home is located.
+Six of the 10 confirmed coronavirus cases in Washington state have been residents or workers at LifeCare.

+State officials said an additional 27 residents of the nursing home and 25 staff members were reporting symptoms of the virus, which can be similar to that of the common flu.

-New York state confirmed its first positive coronavirus test, Governor Andrew Cuomo said on Sunday night.
-He wrote on Twitter that a woman in her 30s contracted coronavirus during a recent trip to Iran and was in quarantine in her home.
-He did not say where the woman lived, but the New York Times, citing unnamed state officials, said the woman was in New York City.
+New York Governor Andrew Cuomo confirmed on Twitter his state’s first coronavirus case, a woman in her 30s who caught the virus during a recent trip to Iran and was now in home quarantine.

+Cuomo did not say where the woman lived, but the New York Times reported she was in the Manhattan borough of New York City, citing state officials.

 “The patient has respiratory symptoms, but is not in serious condition and has been in a controlled situation since arriving in New York,” Cuomo said.